sjmxschm/sjmxschm.github.io/_pages/about.md

 <p>&#9888; <strong>Searching and applying for PhD positions in robotics and machine learning starting in fall 2023.
 If you know someone who knows someone, please <a href="mailto:m.schmitz096@outlook.com">send me a message</a>!</strong>&#9888; </p>
 -->

-I am a first year **Robotics PhD Student at at the [Learning Algorithms and Systems Laboratory](https://www.epfl.ch/labs/lasa/) within EPFL**.
+I am a first year **[ELLIS](https://ellis.eu/) Robotics PhD Student** at the [Learning Algorithms and Systems Laboratory](https://www.epfl.ch/labs/lasa/) within EPFL where I work on transfer learning for robotics.
 I have a strong background in autonomous systems, machine learning, and applied mathematics.
 My career spans both industry and academia, with hands-on experience in research, robotics, and innovative product development.

-Before, I served as the **Lead Control Engineer at Yamaha Motor Corporation's Marine Innovation Division** in Kennesaw, GA.
+Before, I served as the **Lead Control Engineer at Yamaha Motor Corporation's Marine Innovation Center** in Kennesaw, GA.
 In this role, I designed **advanced marine control systems**, lead collaborations with research institutions, and developed **cutting-edge driver assistance systems (ADAS)** for recreational boats.
 My work not only advanced marine technology, but also contributed to industry-wide safety standard in collaboration with the **American Boat and Yacht Council (ABYC)**.

 Previously, I developed **low- and high-level control algorithms** for Yamaha's [**auto-docking product DockPoint**](https://vimeo.com/798535908/44e54a1bf0), the first of its kind for recreational boats, ensuring alignment with technical standards and spearheading its market release.